Generalization in the Face of Adaptivity: A Bayesian Perspective: Discussion

 \section{Discussion}

 The contribution of this paper is two-fold.
-In Section~\ref{sec:gen}, we provide a tight measure of the level of overfitting of some query with respect to previous responses.
-In Sections~\ref{sec:LBI} and~\ref{sec:bndAcc}, we demonstrate a possible toolkit to utilize this measure, and use it to prove new generalization properties of fundamental noise-addition mechanisms.
+In Section \ref{sec:gen}, we provide a tight measure of the level of overfitting of some query with respect to previous responses.
+In Sections \ref{sec:PC} and \ref{sec:varAcc}, we demonstrate a toolkit to utilize this measure, and use it to prove new generalization properties of fundamental noise-addition mechanisms.
+The novelty of the PC definition stems replacing the fixed parameters that appear in the differential privacy definition with a function of the datasets and the query.
+The definition presented in this paper provides a generalization of zero-concentrated differential privacy, and future work could study similar generalizations of other privacy notions, as discussed in Section \ref{sec:stabMeas}.

-There are many possible variations on the approach we take, which each could lead to interesting additional insights.
+One small extension of the present work would be to consider queries with range $\reals^{d}$.
+It would also be interesting to extend our results to handle arbitrary normed spaces, using appropriate noise such as perhaps the Laplace mechanism.
+It might also be possible to relax our assumption that data elements are drawn iid to a weaker independence requirement.
+Furthermore, it would be interesting to explore an extension from linear queries to general low-sensitivity queries.

+We hope that the mathematical toolkit that we establish in Appendix~\ref{apd:divAndDis} to analyze our stability notion may find additional applications, perhaps also in context of privacy accounting.
+Furthermore, the max divergence can be generalized analogously to the ``dynamic'' generalization of R\'{e}nyi divergence proposed in this paper (\ref{def:dynRenyiDis}), perhaps suggesting that this approach may be useful in analyzing other mechanisms as well.

+Our Covariance Lemma (\ref{lem:covStab}) shows that there are two possible ways to avoid adaptivity-driven overfitting---by bounding the Bayes factor term, which induces a bound on $\abs{\queryFunc{\distPost} - \queryFunc{\dist}}$, as we do in this work, or by bounding the correlation between $\query$ and $\BayesF{\cdot}{\view}$.
+This second option suggests interesting directions for future work.
 For example, to capture an analyst that is non-worst-case in the sense that she ``forgets'' some of the information that she has learned about the dataset, both the posterior accuracy and the Bayes stability could be redefined with respect to the internal state of the analyst instead of with respect to the full view.
-This could allow for improved bounds in the style of \cite{HZ19}.
+This could allow for improved bounds in the style of~\citet{HZ19}.

-One could also consider variations on the LBI definition.
-One might use loss with non-linear dependence on $\domainVal, \domainValY$ and extend beyond linear queries (in doing so, one might lose the variance-dependent generalization guarantees).
-One could also consider a loss that is not worst-case over $\sampleSet'$ (in which case the composition guarantees might degrade, as in~\cite{LS19}).
-Another possible improvement might be achieved by using R\'{e}nyi Differential Privacy (as in \cite{FZ20}), to avoid the small degradation that the LBI approach suffers when analyzing the Gaussian mechanism compared to using a differential privacy-based analysis (this raises the logarithmic term to the power of 1.5 instead of 1; see \cite{BS16} for comparison).